bmamlin/openmrs-contrib-slackform/README.md

-# openrms-contrib-slackform
+# openmrs-contrib-slackform

-Form for joining OpenMRS Slack
+A simple form for joining OpenMRS on Slack.

+Thanks to [this blog post](https://intoli.com/blog/make-a-public-slack-community/) for tips on how to set this up.